 In 2023 46.2% of A-level Accounting students achieved A*-B which exceeded national benchmarks.

-In the first year of the course, you will concentrate on mastering book-keeping and learning how to check accounts.
-You will also learn how to prepare financial statements for various types of businesses and will use financial information to help with planning and analysing performance.
+In the first year of the course, you will concentrate on mastering book-keeping and learning how to check your accounts.
+You will also learn how to prepare financial statements for different types of businesses and will use financial information to help with planning and analysing performance.

 In the second year of the course, your knowledge of book-keeping will be extended for use in businesses where records of transactions are incomplete.
 You will also learn about published accounts and various uses and techniques of management accounting.
 You will focus on the interpretation, analysis and communication of financial information, and the impact of ethical considerations.